PhD in Epidemiology and Clinical Research

 Advisors and Mentors

 The PhD program is directed by Drs.
-John Ioannides and Kristin Sainani.
+John Ioannidis and Kristin Sainani.
 Upon admission, each student in the PhD program will be assigned an academic advisor from the group of core faculty in epidemiology.
 This person will work with the student to craft an individually-tailored curriculum that meets their unique goals and interests.
 At a later time, the student will identify additional dissertation advisors, typically including a methodologic advisor (from the core faculty), a quantitative advisor (with expertise in statistics or computer science), and a clinical or translational advisor (in the applied research area).
 The methodologic, quantitative, and clinical/translational advisors will be expected to consult regularly with the student during the research and writing phases of the PhD dissertation.
 The advisors will monitor the student’s progress and alert the executive committee if problems arise.
 The executive committee will oversee advising arrangements to ensure that each student receives adequate supervision.

 Examinations and Academic Milestone Assessment